intel/rohd/doc/tutorials/Chapter_2/00-Basic_Logic.md

 - [Constants](./00-Basic_Logic.md#constants)
 - [Bus Ranges and Swizzling](./00-Basic_Logic.md#bus-ranges-and-swizzling)

-Now that you have set up your development environment, let's get our hands dirty and start writing some Dart code with ROHD in this chapter.

-In this section, you will learn how to construct your first basic logic gate.

 ## Learning Outcome

+Now that you have set up your development environment, let's get our hands dirty and start writing some ROHD code in this chapter.

 In this chapter: